 Eva and Emelie

-Emelie studied to be a high school teacher in English and Swedish at Lund University, together with further studies of both linguistics and children’s literature.
-She does work as a translator, from Swedish to English and vice versa, and from Norwegian/Danish to Swedish/English.
-She also writes fiction novels for both adults and children.
-Emelie enjoys many different sports and finding ways to breaking them down and teaching them to others, both adults and children.
+Emelie studied to be a teacher in English and Swedish at Lund University, together with further studies in both linguistics and children’s literature.
+She does work as a translator and editor and also writes fiction novels for both adults and children.
+She enjoys many different sports such as running, yoga and climbing, and also enjoys finding ways to break them down and teach them to others, both adults and children.

 Eva has a master’s degree in behavior analysis and is a board member of the Swedish Association for Behavior Analysis, and works to connect the communities - teaching behavior analysis to animal trainers, and teaching animal training strategies to behavior analysts working with people.
 She is also active in building a Fear Free™ veterinary care community in Scandinavia, and is the initiator and host of the Scandinavian CCC conference (where the three C:s stand for Choice, Control and Communication) .